prototypefund/klinik-db-qbgbaAnalysis/README.md

 # qbgbaAnalysis <img src='images/logo.png' align="right" height="139" />

-This repo contains the (small) dockerfile that builds the docker container for analyzing some data from the German "Qualitaetsberichte der Kranken-haeuser" obtained from the "Gemeinsamer Bundesausschuss" (GBA).
+This repo contains the (small) dockerfile that builds the docker container for analyzing some data from the German "Qualitaetsberichte der Krankenhaeuser" obtained from the "Gemeinsamer Bundesausschuss" (GBA).

 ## Standing on the shoulder of giants